lazyhacker/browser/README.md

-Go wrapper around the syscalls/js.
+Go bindings to the browser APIs for use with WebAssembly.